Kaja Draksler: Biography

 Draksler started playing the piano at the age of 4, and graduated from the Ljubljana High School of Music in 2005.
 She graduated at the Conservatory in Groningen where she studied jazz piano in 2009.
 Until 2013, she studied composition under Richard Ayres at the Conservatorium van Amsterdam.
 She wrote her final thesis on the structures within improvisation of the American pianist Cecil Taylor.
 She occasionally stayed in New York to have lessons with Jason Moran and Vijay Iyer.

 While studying in Groningen, Draksler performed with her Acropolis Quintet.
 About the same time, she co-founded the BadBooshBand.
 Her solo performance at the Ljubljana Jazz Festival was released on CD in 2013.
 She performed with Susana Santos Silva at the Moers Festival.
 In 2016 she also played at the Moldejazz with Susana Santos Silva.
 At the 2017 JazzFest Berlin she impressed the audience in a trio with Petter Eldh and Christian Lillinger.

-In 2007 she was a part of the European Movement Jazz Orchestra, for which she also composed music (the CD Live in Coimbra 2007).In 2007 she wrote the concert Orpheus and Eurydice for accordion and orchestra, which was premiered and recorded by Janez Dovč and the Slovenian Philharmonic.
+In 2007 she was a part of the European Movement Jazz Orchestra, for which she also composed music (the CD Live in Coimbra 2007).
+In 2007 she wrote the concert Orpheus and Eurydice for accordion and orchestra, which was premiered and recorded by Janez Dovč and the Slovenian Philharmonic Orchestra.
 She also composed for the Metropole Orkest and the Italian Instabile Orchestra.